Do athletes make better doctors?

 "There's a lot more to being a good doctor than answering multiple-choice questions," Chole told Reuters Health.

-Chole and co-author Dr. M. Allison Ogden went back and evaluated the original applications of their last 46 residents in the head and neck training program, comparing applicant qualities with faculty members' assessments of who ended up being a good doctor.
+Chole and co-author Dr. M. Allison Ogden evaluated the original applications of their last 46 residents in the head and neck training program, comparing applicant qualities with faculty members' assessments of who ended up being a good doctor.

-There was no link between applicants' scores on medical licensing exams or their medical school recommendation letters and the post-residency assessments, the researchers reported in the Archives of Otolaryngology-Head & Neck Surgery.
+There was no link between applicants' scores on medical licensing exams or their medical school recommendation letters and the post-residency assessments, the researchers reported.

 Interview scores from the application process were "weakly correlated" with residency performance, as were the rankings of applicants' medical schools.